Chung-I/DSnP/hw3/README.md

-type "make" to compile hw3.
+Type "make" to compile hw3.

-type "./mydb" to execute hw3 in your terminal.
+Type "./mydb" to execute hw3 in your terminal.